Sir George Rumbold, 2nd Baronet: Family

 George Rumbold's father was made a baronet in the 1770s.
 George was the second son, but his elder brother died before his father, so George inherited the baronetcy on his father's death in 1791.
 In 1783 he had married Caroline Hearn, who became Lady Rumbold; their elder son William became the 3rd Baronet in 1807.
-In 1809 Lady Rumbold married Sir Sidney Smith.
+In October 1810, Lady Rumbold married Sir Sidney Smith, with whom Rumbold had worked.